mtkennerly/ludusavi/CONTRIBUTING.md

 pip install aiohttp toml
 ```

-Also install the Crowdin CLI manually.
+Also install the Crowdin and `yq` CLI tools manually.

 #### Process
 * Update version in CHANGELOG.md